thesilverage/thesilverage.com/content/games/fortuno/index.md

 Players view their own cards and aim to be the first to empty their hand.
 The game begins with the player to the dealer's left performing a flip (see below).
 Players then take turns going clockwise.
-A player wins once they have no cards after the completion of any turn.
+A player wins once they have no cards upon the completion of any turn.

 ### Playing